Juan García-Gallardo: Political career

+2022 election campaign

 In January 2022, García-Gallardo was announced as the lead candidate for Vox in snap elections to the Cortes of Castile and León.
 He had joined the party only the previous June.
 Soon after his nomination, he deleted historical tweets that he had made about LGBT people, feminists, Romani and immigrants; in 2011 he had written "It seems a good idea to me to bring back Raúl for the Euros.
 We need to heterosexualise this sport that's full of faggots".
 He defended this particular remark as "a football joke when I didn't even have a moustache".

 During the campaign, he pledged to align with the governing People's Party (PP), whom he considered to be "addicted to power".
 He said that there would be no alliance unless the PP enacted Vox's policies, which included financial incentives to increase the birth rate in the region.

 In the election, Vox rose from one deputy to 13, with 17% of the vote, making it the third biggest party in the legislature.
 García-Gallardo told regional president Alfonso Fernández Mañueco (PP) that he would only form a coalition if two regional laws were repealed: a 2010 law on gender violence that Vox considers to be politically motivated and neglectful other forms of violence, and a 2018 law of historical memory that would allocate funds to associations for victims of Francisco Franco.